Information You Need:

 Items to Recycle under the Township's recycling program:

-Please be advised there is a 6 bag limit bi-weekly.
+Please be advised there is a 6 bag limit bi-weekly for garbage.

 Medication and Sharps Disposal: